brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 This is the first function called on the reconciliation loop ([example](https://github.com/crossplane/provider-template/blob/328a8a692f06a0306ffe7623463560fd3633a643/internal/controller/mytype/mytype.go#L120-L162)).
 Since all further hooks will need a client to be set up, **the provider must set it up at this stage and keep a reference in the generated `external` instance.**

-The provider should read the `ProviderConfig` to wire up the auth and other bits for the client setup.
-Bear in mind that in Crossplane v2 this can be at cluster or namespace level.
+The provider should read `ProviderConfig` to configure authentication and other client settings.
+In Crossplane v2, `ProviderConfig` can be cluster- or namespace-scoped.

-One thing to note is that some SDKs / clients might require credential injection on every method call (eg: OpenAPI generated).
-Since they have HTTP Clients underneath, my recommendation is to create a custom HTTP Transport that sets the required auth headers, avoiding further boilerplate.
+Some SDKs, including OpenAPI-generated clients, require credentials on every method call.
+When they use `http.Client` underneath, a custom HTTP transport can set the required authorization headers and avoid duplicating that work at each call site.

 Paired with `Connect`, implement `Disconnect` to close resources that need closing.
 It can be a no-op for reusable clients such as `http.Client`, but might be required in cases of database connections (depending on how they are managed).